Walking the Brooklyn Bridge at sunrise is one the best free things to do when visiting NYC and not just on a first visit, but on every visit.

-Top-tip: Expect Pier 17 to be busy with photographers in Summer months when it is warmer.
+You can expect Pier 17 to be busy with photographers in summer months when it is warmer.
 We visited on a sub-zero snowy February morning and there were still around 10 people watching sunrise.

-Walk Brooklyn Bridge During Sunrise
+2. Walk Brooklyn Bridge During Sunrise

-Pack up your camera gear up and make a beeline for the pedestrian walkway entrance to Brooklyn Bridge.
-The walk will take you between 10-15 minutes and of course this is precious time so try to walk on the quicker side of your typical pace!
+This short walk will take you between 10-15 minutes and of course this is precious sunrise time so try to walk on the quicker side of your typical pace.

 Begin the long, slow and gradual incline up the bridge.
 We would suggest not stopping until you are at least in line with or past Pier 17 (which you can see by looking down to the right).

 All of Brooklyn Bridge’s structural features begin further along the walkway.
 You can use steel ropes, mesh fences, granite columns, benches and more to create interesting perspectives.

 Don’t forget to use shadows and subjects to silhouette as you walk over Brooklyn Bridge at sunrise.
 As soon as you pass Manhattan’s skyline, the camera should be getting some serious action.

 Continue walking towards Brooklyn and the sun, but stop often to look back at Manhattan.